|Partner Institution/Organization Homepage:||Click to visit|

 You can view exact program dates on the university’s academic calendar.

 Students generally live in college housing.
 UCL owns a number of student houses and halls of residence, the majority of which are within a 15 minute walk of UCL, with the furthest being about two miles away.
 Single or shared study-bedrooms are available.
 Some accommodations provide meals ("catered").
 UCL-owned accommodation is generally considerably cheaper than private accommodation.
+Please see below for information from previous students:

 Princeton students have the same access to libraries, computing facilities, and health services as do regularly enrolled students.
 In addition to the UCL library, all students have access to the University of London Library, which is a few minute walk from campus.